jonathantsang/microtransactionsimulator2/README.md

 - destroy card after it has been opened
 - figure out the merging concept

+Dec 25:
+- recipes
+- upgrades do stuff

 - merging decided and implemented
 - basic bf loot
 - saves